 You've been doing it forever.
-As soon as you feel a tickle in the back of throat, you grab a vitamin C supplement packet, dump it in a glass of water and chug.
+As soon as you feel that tickle at the back of your throat, you grab a vitamin C supplement packet, dump it in a glass of water and chug.

 Can a vitamin C supplement really keep you from getting sick?

 Despite it's popularity as a remedy for the common cold, there's actually no evidence to suggest that a large dose of vitamin C can actually prevent one — or any other type of illness, for that matter.

 And while you may have heard that a large dose of vitamin C can slightly reduce the duration of a cold, this only applies if you take that large dose every single day of the year — even when you're not sick.
 This means that if you rip that vitamin C packet open after your symptoms begin, there's no evidence to suggest it'll actually shorten the length of your cold.

 As it turns out, boosting your immune system is more complicated than just downing a packet or a pill.
 And while vitamin C does play an important role in supporting your immune system, it doesn't take megadoses like the ones found in supplements — which often contain 1667% more vitamin C than you actually need every day.